-- 1. Check the most recent Drug List we provided electronically. - 2.
-Visit the plan's website (www.ProvidenceHealthAssurance.com).
+1. Check the most recent Drug List we provided electronically.

+- 2. Visit our plan's website (regence.com/medicare).
 The Drug List on the website is always the most current. - 3.
 Call Customer Service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)